LenderPanel.com

 Transfer of Equity Conveyancing for Leasehold properties

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
-If such conditions are not strictly observed you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the freeholder.
+If such conditions are not complied with you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance